-Many consider the Queen of Gems to be the South Sea Pearl.
-In North West of Australia, in the warm waters off the coast of Broome, the Pinctada Maxima oyster which produces these pearls is considered to be ideal.
+South Sea Pearls are considered to be the Gem of Queens and the Queen of Gems.
+In the North West of Australia, in the warm waters off the coast of Broome, the Pinctada Maxima oyster produces these voluptuous, white pearls.

-Voluminous, feminine and warm, pearl connoisseurs go nacres about these types of pearls because while diamonds may be forever the white south sea is just so flattering to a woman's beauty.
+Feminine and warm, pearl connoisseurs go nacres about these types of pearls because while diamonds may be forever the white south sea Pearl is just so flattering to a woman's beauty.

-Obscenely plump, they come in extra large sizes and a variety of shapes.
+Obscenely plump, these pearls come in extra-large sizes and a variety of shapes and colors.
 The chart below shows the wide range of shapes.
 As you move from left to right the pearls become less expensive.

-Mikimoto was responsible for perfecting the cultured pearling technique in Japan and then successfully marketing them to the world but not the actual discovery.
-Mikimoto changed the course of pearl history in developing the technique and then stamped his own name onto pearls in the process.
-There was now an affordable realistic alternative to Rare Natural Pearls.
+Mikimoto was responsible for perfecting the cultured pearling technique in Japan and then successfully marketing them to the world.
+Mikimoto changed the course of pearl history in developing the technique and then stamped his name onto Cultured Pearls in the process.
+There was now an affordable, yet realistic alternative to Rare Natural Pearls.

-The following ar some of the world's finest producers:
+The following are some of the world's finest producers:

 ( Autore Magazine, New World Order, author, date, unknown)

-The species of oyster and the environment in which they grow are the main factors behind determining a pearl's color and complexion.
-Australia Produces the Best White Sea Pearls in the World and that's exactly why Australia doesn't have much competition for their white cultured pearls.
-They can ask whatever prices they want for these high quality beauties.
+The species of oysters and the environment in which they grow are the main factors behind determining a pearl's color and complexion.
+Australia Produces the Best White Sea Pearls in the World and that's exactly why Australia doesn't have much competition for their white cultured Pearls.
+They can ask whatever prices they want for these high-quality beauties.

-This queen of of the sea is highly coveted for their rich varied colors.
+This queen of gems is highly coveted for its rich varied colors.
 Pearls from the Pinctada Maxima oyster come in shades of white, ivory, silver, blue, yellow and rich gold.

 Pearls from the Pinctada margaritifera oyster, referred to as Tahitian or Black Pearls come in the shades of aubergine, blue, green and grey, all with various hues.
 Very rarely ever true Black!